vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-VcfOverview.md

 ## Synopsis

-Returns returns an overview of the SDDC Manager instance.
+Returns an overview of the SDDC Manager instance.

 ## Syntax